-Bipolar disorder is a long-term disruptive psychiatric condition that causes an individual to have intense mood swings.
-A person with bipolar can abruptly go from a state of depression to a state of euphoria or mania.
-This can make it difficult for a person with bipolar disorder to maintain employment, even with consistent medical treatment.
+Bipolar disorder (formerly called manic depression) is a long-term psychiatric condition that causes an individual to have intense mood swings that are disruptive to daily life.
+A person with bipolar disorder can abruptly go from a state of depression to a state of euphoria or mania.
+Both manic and depressive episodes can last several days to several months.

 In addition to a doctor's report, it's helpful to provide some or all of the following documentation:

 If your disability claim is denied, as many initially are, then you should file an appeal.
 Your appeal should clearly state why you want the claim reconsidered and why you should be considered disabled.